 Some treatment options include:

-• Surgery: A surgeon may be able to remove the tumor or may recommend removing a portion of the lung.
+• Surgery: A surgeon may be able to remove the tumor, called a wedge resection, or may recommend removing a portion of the lung, called a lobectomy.
+In some cases, a surgeon may remove an entire lung, called a pneumonectomy, or a portion of the bronchus, called a sleeve resection.

 • Chemotherapy: Chemotherapy targets cancer cells but can also kill healthy cells.
 It is very effective at shrinking or eliminating certain types of NSCLC.
 It can also prevent cancer from returning after surgery.

-• Radiation: Like chemotherapy, radiation uses concentrated energy beams to target and kill cancer cells.
+• Radiation therapy: Radiation uses concentrated energy beams to target and kill cancer cells.
 A person may need radiation after chemotherapy.
+Sometimes, a person may receive internal radiation.
+It involves placing a sealed radioactive substance in or near the cancer.

 • Targeted therapies: Doctors sometimes recommend targeted therapy.
-This can help prevent a specific type of cancer cell from growing.
-A person may have targeted therapy along with or instead of chemotherapy.
+It can help prevent a specific type of cancer cell from growing.
+A person may have targeted therapy with or instead of chemotherapy.

-• Experimental therapies: If a person does not respond well to treatment or has a very aggressive cancer, a doctor may recommend they participate in a clinical trial.
+• Experimental therapies: If the cancer does not respond well to treatment or is very aggressive, a doctor may recommend the person participate in a clinical trial.
 These trials can discover new treatments, though the treatments do not always work.

 Learn about immunotherapy and NSCLC here.

-A person should see a doctor if they have any symptoms of lung cancer, including a cough that does not go away or breathing difficulties.
+It is recommended a person contact a doctor if they have any symptoms of lung cancer, including a cough that does not go away or breathing difficulties.

-Lung cancer can be aggressive and has often spread before a doctor diagnoses it.
-The outlook varies from person to person, and many stages of lung cancer are eventually fatal.
+Lung cancer can be aggressive.
+It has often spread before a doctor diagnoses it.
+The outlook varies from person to person.
+Many stages of lung cancer are eventually fatal.

-According to the American Cancer Society, the 5-year survival rate for NSCLC is 65% for cases detected when the disease is still localized (within the lungs).
+According to the American Cancer Society, the 5-year relative survival rate for NSCLC is 65% for cases detected when the disease is localized, or still within the lungs.

 Learn more about metastatic lung cancer here.

-Many people are understandably frightened when they receive a lung cancer diagnosis, but doctors constantly evaluate treatment options and explore potential new cures.
+Many people are understandably overwhelmed when they receive a lung cancer diagnosis, but doctors constantly evaluate treatment options and explore potential new cures.

-People with lung cancer should work with an oncologist they trust, ask lots of questions, and talk with their loved ones about end-of-life care.
+People with lung cancer should work with an oncologist they trust, ask any questions they have, and talk with their loved ones for support.